atosorigin/bullsequana-edge-system-management/ansible/readme.md

 ## <a name="support"></a>Support
   * This branch corresponds to the release actively under development.
-  * If you want to report any issue, then please report it by creating a new issue [here](https://github.com/atosorigin/bullsequana-edge-system-management/issues)
+  * If you want to report any issue, then please report it by creating a new issue Vist https://github.com/atosorigin/bullsequana-edge-system-management/issues
-  * If you have any requirements that is not currently addressed, then please let us know by creating a new issue [here](https://github.com/atosorigin/bullsequana-edge-system-management/issues)
+  * If you have any requirements that is not currently addressed, then please let us know by creating a new issue Visit https://github.com/atosorigin/bullsequana-edge-system-management/issues

 ## <a name="license"></a>LICENSE
 This project is licensed under GPL-3.0 License.
 Please see the [COPYING](../COPYING.md) for more information

 ## <a name="version"></a>Version
-BullSequana Edge System MAnagement Tool version 2.0.1
+BullSequana Edge System Management Tool version 2.0.1